prashant-kikani/prashant-kikani.github.io/_posts/2020-12-5-how-to-solve-a-problem.markdown

 - Tesla is solving the problem of reducing our dependence on nonrenewable energy resources.
 - SpaceX is solving the problem of making humanity multi-planetary.

+Our <a href="https://prashantkikani.com/blog/capitalism" target="_blank">capitalistic society</a> rewards these problem-solvers handsomely.

-Every rich person in this world has solved some big problems and society has rewarded them with billions of dollars.
+Every rich person in this world has solved some big problems and society has rewarded them with billions of <a href="https://prashantkikani.com/blog/money" target="_blank">dollars</a>.
 That is not to say, we should solve problems to make money.